Erzangel/kube-trino-bigdata-ece/README.md

 - RAM: 24 GB
 - Storage: 30 GB

+We have previously attempted to run this project in a Linux Container (LXC) with the same specs, but the latter supported neither VirtualBox nor KVM/QEMU.
+We thus switched to a traditional VM, which supports VirtualBox.

 ## Documentation index

 We have documented all of our attempts for each part of the project, which we have divided and documented as follows: